 Dependent - an individual who meets the eligibility requirements specified in the Plan, as described in the Retiree General Information SPD.
-A Dependent does not include anyone who is also enrolled as an Employee/Retiree.
-No one can be a Dependent of more than one Employee/Retiree.
+A Dependent does not include anyone who is also enrolled as a Retiree/Employee.
+No one can be a Dependent of more than oneRetiree/Employee.